Sleep Disorder Center in McConnellsburg, Pennsylvania

 In addition to obstructive sleep apnea, sleep disordered breathing may also be related to central or mixed apneas upper respiratory resistance syndrome, or asthma related sleep breathing problems.

-Once you have completed your testing, you may exit through the main lobby to your vehicle.
+Once you have completed your testing, you may exit through the Emergency room.

 Pajman, Danai, M.D.